 I recommend printing on card stock.
 Then cut them out and laminate (optional).
 The easiest way to put them on kids is to use clothes pins (Amazon affiliate link):

 You and teachers sing along with the piano as you all pin on missionary tags.
-Post the words as needed like I do HERE.
+Post the words using this flip chart format as needed.